httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Registration

-The "Cookie Attribute Registry" should be created with the registrations below:
+The "Cookie Attributes" registry should be created with the registrations below:

 | Name     | Reference                               |
 |----------:+----------------------------------------|